michaelskyba/hisshi/specification.md

 ```

 Discounting the possibility of calling a function for now, we'll follow the
-standard specification of taking the first name on a line to specify a program
+standard specification of taking the first token on a line to specify a program
 to run.
 We'll support standard and absolute paths, as well as ordered lookups in
 the `$PATH` variable.